 Galway – The land of the Tribesmen in the West of Ireland

-Having lived in Galway I can confidently say that the city and county have a lot to offer.
+Having lived in Galway, I can confidently say that the city and county have much to offer.
 These are just some of the highlights you can experience when in the city of the Tribes

 Galway city

 We have a range of articles covering everything you need to know about Galway in detail, such as 20 of the best things to do in Galway.
-We also offer an extensive Galway pub guide featuring over 25 pubs, as well as the perfect places to get food in Galway for every mood, occasion and cuisine.
+We also offer an extensive Galway pub guide featuring over 25 pubs and the perfect places to get food in Galway for every mood, occasion, and cuisine.

-Or why not check out our seasonal event guide to check out the best events taking place in Galway during your stay.
+Or why not check out our seasonal event guide for the best events in Galway during your stay?
 You can even learn about Galway’s fascinating history spanning the centuries.

-If I could give one reason to visit the city I would explain that it is the heart of the west of Ireland; walking down shop street you’ll experience the lively buzz in the city as people move from pub to pub, listening to live music and eating delicious food.
-There’s always something on in the city, from the iconic Galway races to the international arts festival.
+If I could give one reason for visiting the city, I would explain that it is the heart of the West of Ireland.
+Walking down Shop Street, you’ll experience the lively buzz in the city as people move from pub to pub, listening to live music and eating delicious food.
+The city always has something on, from the iconic Galway races to the international arts festival.
 It is a cultural hub and a guaranteed good night out.
 You are also close to everything, including the following attractions listed below.

 Killary Fjord

-Killary Harbour is located about 74km or about a 90 minute drive from Galway City.
+Killary Harbour is about 74km or about a 90-minute drive from Galway City.
 If you would like to go on a unique boat trip during your stay in the West of Ireland, the Killary Fjord might be the best trip for you, as it is Ireland’s only Glacial Fjord.

 A tour takes about 90 minutes and culminates at the mouth of the Fjord, where the Killary harbour meets the ocean.
-While enjoying the views of the bay, a tour guide will explain the natural and social history of the area as well as the surrounding mythology.
+While enjoying the views of the bay, a tour guide will explain the area’s natural and social history and surrounding mythology.

 Connemara